annahaensch/TwitterAPIWorkshop/index.md

 Tweepy is a Python library for accessing the Twitter API.
 You can install Tweepy by following this [installation guide](https://docs.tweepy.org/en/latest/install.html).

+### Command Line API Access with Twurl

+Twurl is Twitter's version of curl, a library and tool for tranferring data using url syntax.
+You can install Twurl by folling this [installation guide](https://developer.twitter.com/en/docs/tutorials/using-twurl).

 ### Command Line API Access with twarc

 You can also access the Twitter API through the command line using [twarc](https://github.com/DocNow/twarc).
+Twarc is part of the Documening the Now project, which is a collaborative effort to move towards better and more ethical archiving and preservation practices for social media data.
 You can install twarc by following this [installation guide](https://twarc-project.readthedocs.io/en/latest/).